-This year’s Royal College of Art degree show is the first showing the work of the young designers graduating from the Intelligent Mobility course.
+This year’s Royal College of Art degree show is the first to show the work of the young designers graduating from the Intelligent Mobility course.

 It is not only the name that has changed but the timing of the event with the warm summer evenings replaced by mid-February moonlit nights.